-Including the year in the specification name signifies a change to the release process.
+Including year in the specification name signifies a change in the release process.
 Previous versions have been gigantic and have been released many years apart.
 ES6 is the last big release, and future versions will be smaller, and they will be released more frequently.

 New features in JS engines before in ECMAScript standard

-In the last stage before feature being accepted into the language, the committee requires that two shipping VMs exist that implement the feature.
+In the last stage, before the feature being accepted into the language, the committee requires that two shipping VMs exist that implement the feature.
 This means that Chrome and Firefox can implement a language feature before it's included in an official ECMAScript specification.

-The implementation first approach means that you will be checking if a JS engine supports a specific language feature instead of supporting a specific ECMAScript version.
-The situation is similar to CSS and HTML today.
-Instead of checking for CSS version, you check if @font-face works in your choice of browsers.
+The 'implementation first'-approach means that you will be checking if a JS engine supports a specific language feature instead of supporting a specific ECMAScript version.
+The situation is similar to CSS, HTML, and browser runtime environment.
+Instead of checking for a version number, you'd check if Intersection Observer API works in your choice of browsers.